vidushichauhan/Optimum-Price-Analyses/README.md

-# Optimal Price Analysis Frontend
+# Optimal Price Analysis Frontend : ADT PROJECT

 This Angular project is designed to interact with a backend service to provide optimal pricing suggestions for products.
 The backend is implemented in Python using Flask and exposes several APIs for the frontend to consume.